 If an accident occurs while you are wearing a damaged helmet, chances are it may break before it protects your head.
 This is very unsafe, so make sure to do a quick check every time you use it.

 You cannot see the inside of the helmet, but you can feel it.
 Press the outer shell to check if it can get pushed in and naturally pop back into place.

 Normally, this occurs all over the shells on cheap new helmets, but never on good quality helmets.
 If the effect is great, then it may indicate the foam beneath the shell is damaged and needs a replacement.

 Although helmets do not “expire” after a specific date, as it depends on the owner and their care, it is still necessary to know when it was made and track how long the helmet has been in use.

 If the helmet was made back in the 70s, replace it even if you have never used it before.
 Helmets made during that time did not have the protection that meets the current standards.
 In 1984, the American National Standards Institute (ANSI) established a bike helmet standard that ensured helmets reached the required impact protection, which includes styrofoam liners and plastic covering.

 These “safer” helmets should have a standard sticker inside of them, so make sure yours does too.
 Even if you own a certified helmet with a sticker, ask yourself, is there a better, affordable helmet on the market?
 If so, then you should replace your current one.

-With thousands of options available on the market, choosing the right cycling helmet can be hard.
+With thousands of options available on the market, choosing the right bike commuter helmet can be hard.
 I hope that this comprehensive guide helped you make the right decision.

 Regardless of which helmet you decide is the right one for you, at the end of the day safety should be your number one priority.